di Davide Pacini

 The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) spread rapidly from China to the other Countries worldwide and on the March 11th 2020 the WHO declared the so-called COVID-19 a pandemic.
 In Italy, first cases of COVID-19 occurred at the end of January and on 24th of May there were a total of 229,858 infected patients with 32,785 deaths (about 14,2% of the total)representing the third Country for the number of infections, after USA and Spain.

 Due to the high contagiousness of SARS-CoV-2 virus, a significant increase of hospitalizations occurred.
-Moreover, hospital systems had to reduce general health services prioritizing the coronavirustreatment for severe and high-risk non-COVID-19 patients modifying the wards’ organizations with an important resource consumption.
+Moreover, hospital systems had to reduce general health services prioritizing the treatment for severe and high-risk non-COVID-19 patients modifying the wards’ organizations with an important resource consumption.
 Surgery units stopped to treat elective cases in order to focus on urgent and emergent patients to minimize Intensive Care Unit (ICU) beds utilization.
 Thus, the waiting list keeps on growing and the conditions of patients awaiting for the delayed operation are getting worse, resulting in an increase of the surgical risk.
 Moreover, repurposing cardiac ICUs as medical ICUs for treating COVID-19 patients could limit the specialty care for cardiovascular patients.

 Patients with underlying cardiovascular diseases have an increased risk of developing into the severe form of COVID-19 and, on the other hand, COVID-19 is associated with increased incidence of acute cardiac injury.
 The higher mortality rate is found in males, age > 60 years with underlying common comorbities such as diabetes mellitus and cardiac or lung disorders.
 Thus, adult cardiac surgery patients are considered a very high-risk population because they usually fall in that category.
 A nosocomial SARS-CoV-2 infection could be easily lethal in this delicate population.
 Moreover, health care workers are exposed to the risk of contagion or they could become vectors of virus transmission.